Hereditary Pheochromocytoma/ Paraganglioma Syndromes – Definition

 Clinical Presentation

-Compared to sporadically occurring paragangliomas/pheochromocytomas (PGL/PHEO), tumors in the context of an SDHx mutation occur sooner, they are often multifocal or bilateral, and they tend to recur or occur as multiple synchronous neoplasias.
+Compared to sporadically occurring paragangliomas/pheochromocytomas (PGL/PHEO), tumors in the context of a pathogenic SDHx variant occur sooner, they are often multifocal or bilateral, and they tend to recur or occur as multiple synchronous neoplasias.
 Benign paragangliomas/pheochromocytomas grow slowly, while malignant tumors are typically more aggressive.

 Paragangliomas in the Area of the Brain Base and Neck